How to Use Shampoo Bars + FAQ

 Do these work for long hair?

 Absolutely!
 Avoid rubbing the bar vigorously in all directions as your hair will most likely become tangled.
 Instead, make sure to wet your hair right to the roots and use the bar in a brushing motion from front to back to work up a good lather.
 If you need more lather, let a splash of water hit your head then "brush" with the bar a bit more.
-It will also be helpful to lift up one or two chunks of hair to "brush" the bar from those roots to your hair ends.
+It will also be helpful to lift up one or two chunks of hair to "brush" the bar from the roots underneath to your hair ends.
 The most common problem area for people with long hair is the back of the head to the nape of the neck.
-Lifting up chunks of hair to expose these areas allows the shampoo to go right to the roots.
+Lifting up chunks of hair to expose these areas allows the shampoo to be applied to all of your hair.
 Again, focus on these areas when you're rinsing.
 Make sure it's a nice, thorough lather AND rinse!

 My hair feels "gummy", especially at the back of my head and nape of my neck.
 Why?